flexatone/present-df-typing/doc/pycon-2025/slides.md

 ---

-# Asking More from our Types
+# Asking More from our Generics

 <Transform :scale="1.25">
 <v-clicks depth="2">